jcari-dev/display-hub-e-ink-display-dashboard-docs/docs/modules/weather.md

 The Weather Forecast module retrieves real-time weather data based on user settings stored in the database, including ZIP code and preferred temperature scale.

 1. **Retrieve Settings**:
-   The module pulls the selected zipcode and preferred temperature scale settings from the database.
+   The module pulls the selected zipcode and preferred temperature scale settings from the database (`WeatherSettings` table).

 2. **ZIP Code Conversion**:
    The module converts the ZIP code to latitude and longitude using a local dataset (`US.txt`).